Celestial Sphere Woodrow Wilson Memorial: Process

 In spring of 1936, immediately after the approval by the committee, Manship began working on a large-scale model in wax.
 At his atelier, he gathered a team of sculptors and other artists to work on the various aspects of the design.
-The team included such famous names as Angelo Colombo, Giuseppe Massari, and Richard Pousette-Dart, the renowned painter, who collaborated with Herbert Kammerer on the lettering of the sphere.
+The team included such famous names as Angelo Colombo, Giuseppe Massari, and Richard Pousette-Dart, the renowned painter who collaborated with Herbert Kammerer on the sphere's lettering.

 The original plaster moulds, executed by Flitzer, were ready in 1938 and were sent to the Bruno Bearzi Atelier in Florence for casting.
-The elements of the sphere were cast from these plaster moulds by Bearzi using a cire-perdu process from a bronze/zinc high-tin alloy with added lead.
-The constellations were originally gilded and applied stars, chrome-silvered.
+Bearzi cast the sphere's elements from these plaster moulds using a cire-perdu process from a bronze/zinc high-tin alloy with added lead.
+The constellations were originally gilded, with chrome-silvered starts.
 The meridians and architectural elements of the composition have been variously nielloed.

 The Celestial Sphere measures 410 cm. in diameter and weighs some 5,800 kg.
 The spherical frame is adorned with constellations and stars.
-The Sphere represents eighty-five constellations of the universe and shows four stars of the first four magnitudes.
+The Sphere represents 85 constellations of the universe and shows four stars of the first four magnitudes.
 The constellations are gilded and the 840 stars are silvered.
 As his signature, it bears Manship's self-portrait with his tools, in profile, hidden among the constellations.